matbury/mod_revealjs/README.md

 See reveal.js at: https://github.com/hakimel/reveal.js

-This file is part of Moodle - https://moodle.org/
+This package is a 3rd party plugin module for Moodle: https://moodle.org/

 Moodle is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by